seranahana/Devola/README.md

-# Kaine
+# Devola
-Kaine - ARP Spoofing Detection Tool v0.2 beta
+Devola - ARP Spoofing Detection Tool v0.2 beta

 Not actually the best, but open-source and, hey, i'm only a beginner!